thomasbrueggemann/tt/README.md

 # tt
-CLI to Translate a string and display Thesaurus results for it
+Translate a string and display Thesaurus results for it